pistac/R-ladies_RMarkdown/README.md

 ## To try RMarkdown

 As of RStudio v0.98.932, RStudio comes with all the necessary packages to run RMarkdown.
 If you have a previous version or don't use RStudio, you will need to install pandoc and RMarkdown separately as described [here](https://github.com/rstudio/rmarkdown#installation).
+Also, check that you have the knitr package installed in your version of R. If not, run 'install.packages("knitr")'.

 ## Useful documentation